Illya Chychkan

-Illya Chychkan (Ілля Аркадійович Чичкан, born 29 August 1967 in Kiev, Ukraine) is a Ukrainian artist.
+Illya Chychkan (Ілля Аркадійович Чичкан, born 29 August 1967) is a Ukrainian artist.
 He is a representative of the art Ukrainian New Wave movement, which emerged in the 1990s.
 He is a third generation artist.
 He lives and works in Berlin, and Kyiv, as a painter, author of installations, and develops photo and video-projects.

 Early life

-Illya Chychkan is the grandson of Leonid Chychkan, a Ukrainian socialist realist painter and professor at the Kyiv Art Institute.
+Born in Kiev, Ukraine, Illya Chychkan is the grandson of Leonid Chychkan, a Ukrainian socialist realist painter and professor at the Kyiv Art Institute.
 His father, Arkadii Chychkan, was a Ukrainian nonconformist artist.
 He participated in "The exhibition of 13" (1979), a manifestation of Ukrainian painters' resistance to social realism.

 Personal life

 In 2014, Chychkan along with his wife Masha Shubina, visited India.
 During winter, he paints there.

 Chychkan has a daughter, Sasha.
 She is a co-author of Psychodarwinism.
 In a dialogue with Marat Gelman with Kostyantyn Doroshenko they discussed the exhibition New Psychodarwinism.
 The artist took it as a basis for famous paintings of the Tretyakov Gallery depicting the main characters as monkeys.
 Analyzing the artist's blasphemous gesture Doroshenko remarked: "Imperial totalitarian society puts art on a pedestal as something that rises above life and directs it… « Psychodarwinism» - a proposal to abandon elitism and hierarchies.».
 Chychkan's children, David and Oleksandra, are Ukrainian artists.